 Using this epoch creates considerable numbers of negative dates which cause confusion.

 The modern calendar is built with this epoch, yet the modern calendar uses a slightly different year length.
 Use of this epoch, but with the Bible’s calendar would cause dates off by a little which would be still more confusing.
 There is already the problem of date drift caused by the different year lengths used in the western world.

-The Bible Time project is now it its 10th year.
+The Bible Time project is now many years old.
 In recent work the project has started minimizing the use of the "FE" or Exodus Epoch dates.